spark3dp/authentication-samples/README.md

 ## Working with a specific sample

-Use a language specific sample that suits your needs best.
-Each sample has it's own set of configuration which you can see in the specific sample's README.md
+Select the language you prefer.
+See the sample's readme for any configuration settings.

 ## Other languages

-We are currently maintaining SDKs that wrap around the Spark APIs.
-These SDKs include:
+We maintain SDKs that wrap the Spark APIs and simplify API use:

 * [JavaScript](https://github.com/spark3dp/spark-js-SDK)
 * [Android](https://github.com/spark3dp/spark-android-SDK)
 * [Objective-C](https://github.com/spark3dp/spark-iOS-SDK)

 ## Feedback
-Please report bugs or issues to Spark Support at https://spark.autodesk.com/developers/inbox or simply let us know if you would be interested that we would add samples in additional languages.
+Please report bugs or issues to Spark Support at https://spark.autodesk.com/developers/inbox.
+Let us know if you want samples in other languages.